 Misha Ursu is a fashion designer, he was born in Moldova, in a farm village, but he grew up in Romania.
 Not only that none of his family members have anything to do with fashion and art, but he also hadn’t had any access to information as such until very late in his teenage years.
-At the age of eighteen he has decided to finally pursue what she deeply desired and moved alone to Denmark to study fashion design.
+At the age of eighteen, he has decided to finally pursue what she deeply desired and moved alone to Denmark to study fashion design.
 Misha has been living there ever since.

 When did you know you wanted to be a fashion designer?

 I have known I wanted to be a fashion designer ever since I acknowledged the existence of such an occupation – which was rather late.
-It was only natural that I would pursue this path anyways, given the fact that unlike most boys my age, I would only choose to play with dolls and sew clothes for them.
-Despite being bullied for my hobbies and my desire to become a fashion designer – considered not to be a “boyish” occupation- I have managed to rebel against social and mental constrains and become what I am today.
+It was only natural that I would pursue this path anyway, given the fact that unlike most boys my age, I would only choose to play with dolls and sew clothes for them.
+Despite being bullied for my hobbies and my desire to become a fashion designer – considered not to be a “boyish” occupation- I have managed to rebel against social and mental constraints and become what I am today.

 What’s it like being in the fashion industry?

-From my personal perspective, I would say fashion industry is nothing as it seems to the untrained eye.
+From my personal perspective, I would say the fashion industry is nothing as it seems to the untrained eye.
 Glamorous would definitely not be the word I would use to describe it.
 At least not nowadays.
 In my opinion, it has become shallow and hungry for more.
-Of course, this is a generalised view of it, but at this point the authentic niche is too small to be counted.
+Of course, this is a generalized view of it, but at this point, the authentic niche is too small to be counted.
 Being in the fashion industry is like having hope for a seemingly lost cause.
 But I would never choose to step out of it – the bigger the challenge, the bigger the accomplishment.

 How is the fashion industry in Denmark?

-Here I will choose to talk about Denmark, since this is the place I developed as a designer.
+Here I will choose to talk about Denmark since this is the place I developed as a designer.
 When describing the Danish fashion industry, it’s essential to mention that this description can easily be expanded to the Scandinavian fashion industry.
 Despite being a fast-growing industry, the Scandinavian fashion platform reveals creative ideas under “moody “minimalism.
 It is becoming a place that encourages the alchemy between bold idea and practicality.
-I believe it is a rather easy industry to penetrate, given the supportive attitude towards up-coming designers.
+I believe it is a rather easy industry to penetrate, given a supportive attitude towards up-coming designers.